hey-arny/cisco-automation/python/cisco-ios/ios-scp/README.md

 # IOS SCP Upload

-`ios-scp.py` uploads  any file IOS file you desire to Cisco IOS/IOS-XE devices using SCP.
+`ios-scp.py` uploads any IOS file you desire to Cisco IOS/IOS-XE devices using SCP.

-The script reads device IP addresses from `hosts.txt`, verifies path from what to upload in  `iosfiles.txt`, copies each active file to each device, and verifies the uploaded file with MD5.
+The script reads device IP addresses from `hosts.txt`, verifies what to upload from `iosfiles.txt`, copies each active file to each device, and verifies the uploaded file with MD5.

 ## What It Does